ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Aggregate Share Request {#aggregate-share-request}

-Once the aggregators have verified at least as many reports as required for the PPM task, the leader issues an "aggregate-share request" to each helper.
+Once it has verified at least as many reports as required for the PPM task, the leader may issue an "aggregate-share request" to each helper.
 The helper responds to this request by extracting its aggregate share from its state and encrypting it under the collector's HPKE public key.

 For each aggregator endpoint `[aggregator]` in the parameters associated with `CollectReq.task_id` (see {{pa-collect}}) except its own, the leader sends a